pandas-dev/pandas/doc/source/timeseries.rst

     "ms", "L"
     "us", "U"

-As you can see, legacy quarterly and annual frequencies are business quarter and business year ends.
+As you can see, legacy quarterly and annual frequencies are business quarters and business year ends.
 Please also note the legacy time rule for milliseconds ``ms`` versus the new offset alias for month start ``MS``.
 This means that offset alias parsing is case sensitive.